 Download and install Google Earth both at home and on your travel laptop (or whatever the equivalent is these days):Download Google Earth.
 Use it for overhead imagery to conduct reconnaissance.
 Placemark locations in order to measure distances between them using the ruler function under "tools".

 You must have your passport with you when you sign up in person before an international flight and when you report at "show time".
 You always have to show your military identification card for any Space A flight.
-We just renewed our passport at $110 each, but, you know, that's $11 per year over their ten year life.
+We just renewed our passport at $110 each, but, you know, that's $11 per year over the ten year life.
 Here's how to get a Passport .

 Last, but maybe most important: have the "Plan B" credit card(s) handy.
 Secure, but handy.
 I was stuck in Mildenhall AB in early July 2014.
 The Cat 6 people keep getting left behind as more Cat 1 through 5 (mostly 3) continued to show up for flights during the double-rush (summer and US holiday).
 You know, it's almost like they can log on to Pepperd's too.
 So, after a few days of checking out of my room on base, lugging the luggage to the PAX, getting passed over, checking back in to another room (at least I was lucky in that respect), and doing the same the next day - I bit the bullet and went to Hotwire.com on my little traveling laptop and bought the cheapest commercial one-way ticket back home.
-A related note: I now carry a PenFed (Pentagon Federal Credit Union) card to avoid currency conversion fees.
+A related note: get and use a credit card which does not charge currency conversion fees.
 Currency conversion rates - which the all have to apply - also vary between cards.
 When asked about conversion rates, all the companies reps talk a good game, but the good company reps tell you exactly how they determine their conversion rates.

 I hope you enjoy traveling Space A!